Veeeetzzzz/whisper-audio-transcript/README.md

 # Whisper Audio Transcript

-A quick and dirty approach to show how users to upload an audio file and receive a transcribed version of the content using OpenAI's Whisper API.
+A quick and dirty approach to show how users to upload an audio file and receive a transcribed version of the content using OpenAI's Whisper speech to text API.

 Use cases: automatically generating lyrics, subtitle (.SRT) files (with some changes to output), automatic meeting transcriptions.